5jt/dyalog-cookbook/manuscript/03_structure.md

 We assume you have downloaded the WS and saved it as `Z:\code\v00\LetterCount`.

-Note that all the stuff in that WS lives in the root (`#`).
+Note that all the stuff in that WS lives in `#`.
 We have to change that so that all the stuff lives in a single namespace `MyApp`.
 In order to achieve that execute the following steps:

 1. Start an instance of Dyalog
 1. Execute `)ns MyApp` in order to create a namespace `MyApp` in the workspace.